regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

 Why use Unified Expressions?
 --------------------------------

-**Unified Expressions** at its foundations is a fully envolved face expression standard that avatars can use directly for creating shapes.
-It is also able to use shapes designed for other tracking standards and provide tracking transformations to work with different shape standards such as ``ARKit`` and ``SRanipal``.
+**Unified Expressions** is a fully envolved face expression standard that avatars can use directly for creating face tracking shapes.
+It is able to use shapes designed for other tracking standards and provide tracking transformations to work with different shape standards such as ``ARKit`` and ``SRanipal``.

-**VRCFaceTracking** uses **Unified Expressions** as the bridge between tracking interfaces and avatars to allow for a huge amount of tracking customization and specialization.
+**VRCFaceTracking** uses **Unified Expressions** as the bridge between tracking interfaces and avatars to allow for a huge amount of tracking customization, specialization, and backwards compatibility for many existing avatars.

 Building an avatar for **Unified Expressions** also means that you will only have to build a single set of shapes for an avatar that will work nearly identically across different face tracking devices and interfaces.